 Jag, sipping from a steaming mug, filled in some of the blanks while she ate.
 She learned about the proposed next stop to Bakura, and the mysterious source of that information.
 The source was a completely unknown quantity, and it concerned her that her parents were taking such a decision on faith.
 Their experiences with the Ryn called Droma and his family weren't enough to ease her mind regarding the trustworthiness of the entire species.
-Given that the mysterious stranger wasn't Dromaand Tahiri assured them that he wasn'tthere was still a big question mark over his motivation.
+Given that the mysterious stranger wasn't Droma-and Tahiri assured them that he wasn't-there was still a big question mark over his motivation.
 If it was a genuine lead, then acting on it quickly could save a great many lives.
 And if it was a trap, at least they wouldn't be going in blind.
 She couldn't really imagine the Bakurans allying themselves with the Yuuzhan Vong or the Peace Brigade, though; not given all they owed to the New Republic and the Jedi.

-"What about Syrtik?" she asked when Jag had finished updating her.
-"What's happened to him?"
 Jag's pale green eyes seemed to glint with amusement.
 "Would you believe he's been nominated for a military honor?
 Jobath has been really on the spot.
 Syrtik's a national hero, the people love him, but at the end of the day he did disobey orders not to get involved.
 Jobath has to go along with it to save face, but he certainly doesn't like it."
 He shrugged.
 "So everything turned out for the best in the end, eh?"

 "Not for the Yevetha, it didn't," she said, distractedly scooping some of the soup onto her spoon.
 His expression sobered.
 "I know; I'm sorry.
 I read your report.
 It's brief but to the point."
-Jaina vividly remembered the last words of the Yevethan pilot before he blew up his ship, preferring deathnot only for himself, but for his speciesrather than be rescued by aliens and become contaminated.
+Jaina vividly remembered the last words of the Yevethan pilot before he blew up his ship, preferring death-not only for himself, but for his species-rather than be rescued by aliens and become contaminated.